|Bedford House Stables

 1863-1872 Captain James Machell, Henry Chaplin & George Bloss

 Captain James Octavius Machell, who was born at Etton Rectory near Beverley in Yorkshire on 5th December 1837, was educated at Rossall School in Lancashire before joining the army.
 After his posting to India he returned to the United Kingdom and was sent to The Curragh where he combined his army career with training horses.
 He was so successful that he captured the leading trainer title in Ireland in 1862.
 This success encouraged him to consider whether to continue to pursue his army career and training, leading him to the decision to resign his commission and take over stables in Kennet on the outskirts of Newmarket.
 In 1864 he hit lucky, training the 3 year old Bacchus to land the 200 Guineas Prince of Wales's Stakes at Newmarket over 1 mile on Monday 25th April 1864, beating Count Batthyany's Suburban, Count de Lagrange's Vivid and 21 others.
 On the back of that victory Bacchus was quoted at 14/1 to land the 1000 Guineas later in the week, although she did not take her place in that race.
-However, James Machell landed such a huge gamble on the 3 year old filly that he was able to purchase Bedford Cottage Stables from William Butler, going on to hire George Bloss as his personal trainer.
+However, James Machell landed such a huge gamble on the 3 year old filly that he was able to purchase Bedford Cottage Stables from William Butler, going on to hire George Bloss as his personal trainer in January 1864, a duty he shared with his brother Charles Bloss.
 In 1865 Machell, who was racing manager to Henry Chaplin, moved three of Chaplin's best horses, Breadalbane, Broomielaw and the yearling Hermit, to Bedford Cottage Stables.
 In the tradition of the day Hermit was raced as a yearling at Doncaster, having been highly tried at Newmarket over 4 furlongs on Bury Hills.
 In that trial he was giving 35lbs to the filly Problem, but still won by 2 lengths.
 On the back of that success, and as soon as the true potential of Problem was known, Jim Machell began backing Hermit for the Derby.
 He was at Long's Head in London and backed Hermit to win £45,000, a bet which was witnessed by the Duke of Hamilton who immediately began ribbing James Machell.
 He said he would lay Hermit at 30/1 for as much as James wanted, so James accepted the challenge, laying out £6000 to win £180,000 (equivalent today to about £14.5 million).
 Just two years later Hermit (SR 2022) won the 1867 Epsom Derby by a neck at 1000/15 in the hands of John Daley, beating Marksman (Grimshaw) and Vauban (George Fordham).
 After the race George Bloss revealed that he had slept in Hermit's box, on a small iron bedstead, each night for 3 months before the Derby.
 The iron bedstead was retained at Bedford Cottage to be shown to visitors some considerable time afterwards.
 Captain Machell later hired Joe Cannon, formerly private trainer to Lord Aylesford, and James Jewitt as his trainers, moving his steeplechasers to Joe Cannon at Kentford in the Forest Heath district of Suffolk.

 1866 Chesterfield Cup BROOMIELAW owned by Mr H Chaplin, trained by George Bloss and ridden by Harry Custance